 And generally, we are good at it.
 We know which language forms they should study first, which vocabulary items they should focus on, etc. Zooming in and Zooming out.
 A while back I saw a pretty impressive video on youtube and since then the images from it keep filling my head.

 It begins with a camera shot from space showing earth as a distant object and then gradually moves closer and closer, zooming in on the world, the continent of Europe, the UK, London and then, eventually streets, houses and finally people become visible.
-Once it’s zoomed in as far as it can go, it slowly zooms back out again until the world is once more just a distant blob.
 Vocabulary.
 10 commonly made mistakes in vocabulary instruction.
 Please note: this post was written in collaboration with Steve Smith of and Dylan Vinales of Garden International School.

 13 steps to successful vocabulary teaching.
 The following are the principles that underpin vocabulary teaching in my everyday practice.